 Cooked this?
 Rate this recipe!
 You can also leave a comment below.
 I love hearing from you!

-A white dutch oven with beef stew and a serving spoon on a cloth napkin.
+A white pot with Stifado-red wine beef stew on a white table.

 Course Main Course